 - including events for young people at local, regional and national levels

 - making the youth thematic activities an on-going part of the ERP process.

-This theme is led by HSSL - Hela Sverige ska leva, the Swedish rural movement, and will involve project partners from Austria, Estonia, Finland, Serbia, Turkey, Hungary and Slovenia.
-The Project Manager is Josefin Heed of HSSL.
+This theme is led by Hela Sverige ska leva, HSSL – the Swedish rural movement, and the Project Manager is Josefin Heed of HSSL.
+The work will involve project partners from Austria, Estonia, Finland, Serbia, Turkey, Hungary and Slovenia.

 This theme is led by ACRE, Action with Communities in Rural England.
 The Project Manager is Deborah Clarke of ACRE.

 We hope the work can also be combined with work on the themes of “Small Towns” and “Integrated rural development and promotion of LEADER and Community-Led Local Development”

 Services and infrastructure are important to everyone, and to rural residents, but raise different issues.
 Part of the work is to establish which rural services and infrastructure are the most important for people across rural Europe and how such services are provided.
 The main aims are: